PC 18710: Possession of a Destructive or Explosive Devices

 Legal Definition: (a) Except as provided by this chapter, any person, firm, or corporation who, within this state, possesses any destructive device, other than fixed ammunition of a caliber greater than .60 caliber, is guilty of a public offense.

-To be found guilty under PC 18710 the prosecution must prove that you intentionally:
+To be convicted under PC 18710, the prosecution must establish that you intentionally:

-3. You knew that what you possessed was a destructive device.
+- Recognized that what you possessed constituted a destructive device.

 - A public street or highway,

 - Any theater, hall, school, college, church, hotel, or other public building,

 - Any aircraft, passenger train, car, cable car, or vessel that carries passengers for hire, or

 - Any other public place is ordinarily passed by people.

 If any of these sections are shown, you could now be sentenced to up to 2, 4, or 6 years in a State Prison.
 You would be required to serve at least 50% of that time in custody.This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a loss of your Professional License if convicted, and if you are not a legal resident, you would face Deportation in Immigration Court since the offense is deportable, in that it is a crime of using a firearm.

 In order to mount a formidable defense against a charge under this specific section, it is imperative to possess authoritative knowledge and expertise.
 For instance, a valid permit to own or possess a destructive or explosive device can serve as a robust defense.
 By lawfully acquiring such a permit, it acts as an affirmative defense that can result in the dismissal of your case.